 Probably the most important thing to keep in mind is that you should start searching as early as possible.
 Especially before the start of new semesters in February and September the struggle, to find a cheap, central and modern apartment or even just a room is real.
 From our experience a good time to search for a new place is about 3 months before you plan to move.
 Any earlier and many apartments won't be listed yet.
 If it is possible for you, then we recommend avoiding the high seasons will ease competition dramatically.
 From June to August thousands of students need a new place, try to avoid being one of them.
 Whenever you decide to start searching, it is always a good idea to cast a wide net, meaning you should inquire about as manny offers as you can.
 Having to send out 20+ inquires before you get a positive reply is absolutely normal.
 Being a foreign student doesn't make things easier either.
 Rental agencies will ask for absurdly high income statements of 3 or 4 times the monthly rent or if you use your parents as a guarantor, even higher multiples.
 Multiple months rent price as a deposit is normal as well.

-The different universities in the city offer some housing program, however, they are only covering about 20% of new arriving student.
+The different universities in the city offer some housing program, however, they are only covering about 20% of new arriving students.
 Trying to get a place in them also requires months on a waiting list and the rent prices are also quite high for what you get.
-Living in a Student House in and around Kralingse Zoom is perfect for first year students but if you are a seasoned exchange student they might not be for you.
+Living in a student house in and around Kralingse Zoom is perfect for first year students but if you are a seasoned exchange student they might not be for you.

 Check out our portfolio of short to mid term stay apartments.
 Maybe you can stay with us for a few months until you find the right long term stay.